-Von Willebrand disease is the most common inherited bleeding disorder that affects approximately 1% of the population, although not everyone is symptomatic.
-The disease can also be acquired later in life as a result of other health conditions.
+Von Willebrand disease (vWD) is the most common inherited bleeding disorder and affects approximately 1% of the population.

-It involves a deficiency of Von Willebrand factor (vWF) that is responsible for platelet adhesion and is characterized by symptoms of bruising and bleeding from mucous membranes.
+This disease is due to a deficiency of Von Willebrand factor (vWF), which is responsible for platelet adhesion and is characterized by symptoms of bruising and bleeding from mucous membranes.

-There are four phenotypes of Von Willebrand disease:
+There are four phenotypes of Von Willebrand disease that include:

-- Type 1 is the most common type and involves reduced levels of vWF and is associated with mild bleeding.
+- Type 1 is the most common type and involves reduced levels of vWF.
+Type 1 vWD is associated with mild bleeding.

 - Type 2 involves vWF with abnormal structure and resulting function.
-The symptoms of this type vary between cases with different bleeding patterns.
+The symptoms of type 2 vWD vary between cases with different bleeding patterns.

 - Type 3 is characterized by the absence, or near absence, of vWF.
-Patients affected by this rare type have symptoms similar to moderate to severe hemophilia.
+Patients affected by this rare type have symptoms similar to moderate or severe hemophilia.

-- Platelet type, also known as pseudo type, involves abnormality of the platelets rather than the vWF.
-In functionality and symptoms, it is similar to type 2.
+- Platelet type, also known as pseudotype, involves an abnormality of the platelets, rather than the vWF.
+In functionality and symptoms, this form of vWD is similar to type 2.

-Von Willebrand disease is caused by a defect in the gene responsible for vWF production.
-The genetic fault can be inherited from either parent that carries the gene, who may or may not be symptomatic.
+vWD is caused by a defect in the gene responsible for vWF production.
+The genetic fault can be inherited from either parent who carries the gene and may or may not be symptomatic.

-While most types are follow an autosomal dominant inheritance pattern, type 3 is inherited in an autosomal recessive pattern, which means both parents need to pass on defective gene for the child to be affected by this type.
+While most types of vWD follow an autosomal dominant inheritance pattern, type 3 vWD is inherited in an autosomal recessive pattern, which means both parents need to pass on the defective gene for the child to be affected by this type.

-Some people with Von Willebrand disease, particularly those affected by type 1, do not notice any symptoms due to their mild nature.
+Some people with vWD, particularly those affected by type 1, do not notice any symptoms due to their mild nature.
 Symptoms of the disease may include: